janus/clar-tools/bs-cli/README.md

-#This is a a simple command line interface that would make some tasks pretty easy to play around
+# This is a a simple command line interface that would make some tasks pretty easy to play around

-##This is a Bash script for someone working with Clarity language
+### This is a Bash script for someone working with Clarity language

-##Instruction guide
+### Instruction guide
-###This is a simple Bash script and only tested on Ubuntu.
+#### This is a simple Bash script and only tested on Ubuntu.
 We expect it to work across Linux
-###To  run: `./bstack-cli.sh [inputs]`.
+#### To  run: `./bstack-cli.sh [inputs]`.
 You may also link(.profile file) it such that is works everywhere in your computer.

-### You can perform any of the instruction.
+#### You can perform any of the  below instructions.
 ```

 :=)This is a basic tool to help you out while learning blockstack with testnet(=:"